 Milwaukee Truck Accident Attorney

-Truck drivers who drive large, heavy vehicles are expected to follow strict laws and regulations to prevent accidents.
+Truck drivers who drive large, heavy vehicles are expected to follow strict laws and regulations to prevent collisions.
 However, no matter how careful you may be when you are out on the road, it is nearly impossible to completely prevent an accident from occurring.

 If you were involved in a trucking accident that left you injured, know that our Milwaukee truck accident lawyer is ready to fight for you.
 At Mingo & Yankala, S.C., we have been in practice for more than 35 years and have dedicated our practice to helping victims of serious injuries.

 Reach out to our firm now at (414) 273-7400 to make an appointment.

 Truck Accident Resources

 - Liability in Trucking Accidents